rond-authz/.github/profile/README.md

 # Welcome to Rönd

 Rönd is an open source RBAC solution.
-The project started in 2021 within [Mia-Platform](https://github.com/mia-platform), and was launched open source in 2022 after several months of testing in production environments.
+The project started in 2021 within [Mia-Platform](https://github.com/mia-platform), and was launched open source in 2022 after several months of production usage.
 Rönd leverages [Open Policy Agent](https://github.com/open-policy-agent/opa) (OPA), the [CNCF](https://www.cncf.io) graduated policy engine, to allow you to set granular permissions.

 # Why Rönd